Banata

 }

-// Strip whsec_ prefix
+// 3.
+Strip the whsec_ prefix from the secret

 const rawSecret = secret.startsWith("whsec_")